nautobot/nautobot/nautobot/docs/development/getting-started.md

 A slightly different workflow is needed when the container is running on a ssh connected server.
 VScode will not offer the "Reopen in Container" option on a remote connected server.

-After `invoke build` use docker-compose to start the containers.
-This prevents that the http service is starting inside the container.
+After `invoke build` use `docker-compose` as follows to start the containers.
+This prevents the HTTP service from automatically starting inside the container.

 ```bash
 # change current directory